 During busy times, emergency dispatchers must work rapidly and efficiently.
-This requires total concentration to keep track of police cars, fire trucks and emergency medical vehicles at the same time and make certain all police officers or callers receive correct instructions.
+This requires total concentration to keep track of police cars or fire trucks or emergency medical vehicles at the same time and make certain all police officers or callers receive correct instructions.
 The mental stress of being responsible for the safety of several police cars, officers and callers can be exhausting for some persons.